 Recruitment to Specialist Training In Public Health

-Recruitment to Specialty Training (ST1) in Public Health for England and Wales is currently led by the East Midlands Workforce Deanery.
+Recruitment to Specialty Training (ST1) in Public Health for England and Wales is currently led by the Health Education East Midlands.
 Recruitment to the programme occurs on a yearly basis.

 A single application can be made to Public Health Specialty Training and candidates will be asked to rank their preference of training locations.

 Applications are made through an online portal and have consisted of a three step recruitment process in recent years.
 Applicants successful after longlisting are invited to an assessment centre covering verbal and numerical critical reasoning.
 Shortlisted applicants are invited to attend a selection centre consisting of interviews and scenarios.